 The Director of Futures and Innovation oversees the delivery of Careers education components throughout the school.
-Futures and Careers are included in the Life Skills programme for Years 7-10 including consideration of values, skills, job possibilities, understanding work-life balance, and psychometric testing.
-We hold a bi-annual Careers Fair open to both schools.
+Futures and Careers are included in the Life Skills programme for Years 7-10 including consideration of values, skills, job possibilities, understanding work-life balance, and psychometric testing. the school hold a bi-annual Careers Fair open to both schools.

 Years 9 and 11 are given extensive advice and individual attention for choosing GCSE and A level options.
-In the sixth form, we host about 10 international university visits each academic year, an American Universities Information Evening and a Post 18 Information evening for pupils and their parents.
-During the sixth form we operate a 'Working Lunch' programme where external professionals and alumnae visit to give informal presentations to pupils about their jobs to ensure they have impartial information about a broad range of careers.
-The summer term enrichment programme for Year 12 supports UK, international and other post 18 future plans and we have a day off timetable to assist with this.
+In the sixth form, the school host about 10 international university visits each academic year, an American Universities Information Evening and a Post 18 Information evening for pupils and their parents.
+During the sixth form the school operates a 'Working Lunch' programme where external professionals and alumnae visit to give informal presentations to pupils about their jobs to ensure they have impartial information about a broad range of careers.
+The summer term enrichment programme for Year 12 supports UK, international and other post 18 future plans and the school have a day off timetable to assist with this.